-Benefits description pay year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
+Donofita description You pay Benefits description After the calendar year deductible Note: The calendar year deductible applies to almost all benefits in this Section.
 We say "(No deductible)" when it does not apply.
-Accidental injury Standard Option Value Plan If you receive outpatient care for your accidental injury in a hospital emergency room, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room Surgery and related services Note: We pay Hospital benefits if you are admitted.
-See Section 5(c).
-Note: Repair of sound natural teeth due to an accidental injury PPO: \$150 copayment per occurrence (No deductible) (if admitted to the hospital, copayment is waived) Non-PPO: 30% of the Plan's allowance and any difference between our allowance and the billed amount PPO: 20% of the Plan's allowance Non-PPO: 40% of the Plan's allowance and any difference between our allowance and the billed amount is covered under this benefit.
+Accidental injury Standard Option Value Plan If you receive outpatient care for your accidental injury in a hospital emergency room, we cover: PPO: \$200 copayment per occurrence (No deductible) (if PPO: 20% of the Plan's allowance Non-surgical physician services and supplies admitted to the hospital, copayment is waived) Non-PPO: 20% of the Plan's allowance and any difference Related outpatient hospital servicesObservation room Non-PPO: \$200 copayment per occurrence (No deductible) and between our allowance and the billed amount Surgery and related services any difference between our allowance and the billed amount Note: We pay Hospital benefits if you are admitted.
+See Section 5(c). (if admitted to the hospital, copayment is waived) Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
 The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services were rendered.
 Masticating (chewing) incidents are not considered to be accidental injuries.
+Assidue